On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: Weak Cosmic Censorship

-Finally, as we have discussed at length, one might take several different approaches to rigorously defining singular neighborhoods, so this is another choice one can make in making Conjecture \ref{conjecture:globalcensor} a specific claim subject to proof.
-We have discussed one such framework through the abstract boundary, though there may well be reasonable alternatives.
-Even within the context of the abstract boundary, one has some freedom in the choice of physically relevant b.p.p.\@ curve family one utilizes to identify singularities.
-While $C^1$ curves of generalized affine parameter are the most comprehensive and compelling in view of \cite{geroch1968singularity}\footnote{Geroch constructed here a geodesically complete spacetime which contains an inextendible timelike curve of finite proper time and bounded acceleration, demonstrating that geodesic completeness is not entirely sufficient to rule out physical pathologies associated to singularities.}, geodesics are a natural starting point.
+Finally, as we have discussed at length, one might take several different approaches to rigorously defining singular neighborhoods, so this is another choice one can make in rendering Conjecture \ref{conjecture:globalcensor} a specific claim subject to proof.
+We have focused on one such framework through the abstract boundary, though there may well exist reasonable alternatives.
+Even within the context of the abstract boundary, one has some freedom in choosing the physically relevant b.p.p.\@ family of curves one uses to identify singularities.
+While $C^1$ curves of generalized affine parameter are the most comprehensive and compelling in view of Geroch's work \cite{geroch1968singularity}\footnote{Geroch constructed here a geodesically complete spacetime which contains an inextendible timelike curve of finite proper time and bounded acceleration, demonstrating that geodesic completeness is not entirely sufficient to rule out physical pathologies associated to singularities.}, geodesics are a natural starting point.

-We conclude this section with an example of a family of simple spherically symmetric spacetimes containing naked singularities in an apparently generic fashion, at least within the considered family, to exhibit both the physical need for a formulation of weak cosmic censorship in the vein of Conjecture \ref{conjecture:globalcensor} as opposed to the standard IVP formulation, as well as the challenge one must overcome in hoping to prove such a result.
+We conclude this section with an example of a family of simple spherically symmetric spacetimes containing naked singularities in an apparently generic fashion, at least within the considered family, to exhibit both the physical need for a formulation of weak cosmic censorship in the vein of Conjecture \ref{conjecture:globalcensor} as well as the challenge one must overcome in hoping to prove such a result.

-\begin{example} Naked singularities in Vaidya spacetimes. \end{example} It is well known that perhaps the simplest possible models for the dynamical formation of a black hole, the Vaidya spacetimes, can also demonstrate the formation of naked singularities (\cite{kuroda1984naked}, \cite{joshi1992strong}, \cite{lemos1992naked}).
-We exhibit here (and more thoroughly in \cite{wheelervaidya}) that naked singularities are significantly more generic within these models than is currently stressed in the literature.
+\begin{example} Naked singularities in Vaidya spacetimes. \end{example} It is well known that perhaps the simplest possible models for the dynamical formation of a black hole, the Vaidya spacetimes, can also demonstrate the formation of naked singularities \cite{joshi1992strong, kuroda1984naked, lemos1992naked}.
+We recall here our recent result \cite{wheelervaidya} indicating that naked singularities are significantly more generic within these models than was previously stressed in the literature.
 We consider the spacetime $M= (\mathbb{R} \times \mathbb{R}^3) \backslash \{(v,0,0,0) \, | \, v \geq 0 \}$ with metric given by

 where $d\sigma^2$ is the metric on the unit sphere $S^2 \subset \mathbb{R}^3$, $r$ is the radial coordinate on $\mathbb{R}^3$, and $m: \mathbb{R} \to \mathbb{R}_{\geq 0}$ is $C^2$, nondecreasing, and satisfies $m(v) = 0$ for $v \leq 0$, $m(v) > 0$ for $v > 0$, and $m(v) = m_0$ for $v \geq v_0> 0$.
 That is, the mass parameter increases $C^2$-smoothly from $0$ beginning at $v=0$, eventually leveling off to $m_0$ at $v=v_0$.